Mellogab/NotificationService/README.md

 ## Evolution points:

+- Add information / errors logs to print on console ans generate the file on directory (the best option is send the logs for some plataform like new relic or to kinesis)
 - CI/CD flow in github action.
 - Dockfile configured and being validated in the CI flow of github actions.
 - Performance tests (newman + postmans).